ADULT Vaccine Law in WA State

 • Until 2019, there were no state vaccination requirements for adults.
 Some private employers and institutions of higher learning set vaccination requirements for employees and/or students.
 They also set their own exemption terms; they are supposed to comply with state and federal protections regarding religion and disabilities.

-• 2022: Governor Inslee is in the process of coercing state agencies to permanently mandate COVID-19 shots for state employees.
-See details below.
+• 2022: Governor Inslee coerced state agencies to permanently mandate COVID-19 shots for state employees.
+In 2023, the requirement was rescinded.

 HTMLPDF 43.216.690 Child day care centers and outdoor nature-based child care providers—Immunization.